ellite/Wallos/README.md

 - Logo Search: Wallos can search the web for the logo of your subscriptions if you don't have them available for upload.
 - Mobile view: Wallos on the go.
 - Statistics: Another perspective into your spendings.
-- Notifications:  Get notified by email of an upcoming payment.
+- Notifications:  Wallos supports multiple notification methods (email, discord, pushover, telegram, gotify and webhooks).
+Get notified about your upcoming payments.
 - Multi Language support.

 ## Getting Started